isaacullah/isaacullah.github.io/models/index.md

 ## List of Web-Based Models

 These are models that I host here for my classes.
 Some are made or modified by me, others I am re-hosting for convenience.
-To run each model, just click the link and it will load in a ne tab.
+To run each model, just click the link and it will load in a new tab.
 The credits and instructions are in the "Info" tab for each model (bottom of the page).

 - [Erosion with Vegetation Model](https://isaacullah.github.io/Erosion_veg.html){:target="_blank"}
 - [Diet Breadth Model](https://isaacullah.github.io/diet_breadth.html){:target="_blank"}